nearit/Android-SDK/docs/user-profiling.md

 ## Save the profile ID!

-If you can, we recommend you to store the NearIT profileID in your CRM database for two main reasons:
+If you can, we recommend you to **store the NearIT profileID** in your CRM database for two main reasons:

 - it allows you to link our analytics to your users
 - it allows to associate all the devices of an user to the same NearIT profile.

-Getting the local profile ID of an user is easy:
+You probably have a sign in system in your app, you should request the profile ID from NearIT before the user signs in:
 ```java
 NearItManager.getInstance().getProfileId(new NearItUserProfile.ProfileFetchListener() {
             @Override